keks24/raspberry-pi-luks/README.md

 ```

 ## Changing the UUID of the root partition
 When using the `modified` or a `self-prepared` image on `several Raspberry Pis`, all `UUIDs` are identical.
-There might be the case to change these.
+There might be the need to change these.

 Before doing any changes, create a `backup` of the SD card, since the following commands can corrupt data:
 ```bash